5 Pro Tips for Dutch Oven Cooking

 4) Keep it covered – To check on a dish, use tongs or a lid lifter tool to remove the top of the Dutch oven and set aside.
 When baking, however, you don’t want to open the lid until your recipe is close to completion (you’ll likely smell the deliciousness in the air).
 Unlike a normal oven, it takes a long time to build heat back up inside a Dutch oven after being opened.

 5) Prepare for the elements – Altitude, humidity and even the weather can impact your Dutch oven cooking.
 For higher elevations and higher humidity, you may need to use more coals.
 In windy conditions, your coals will burn faster and hotter, so create some kind of wind shield to block your oven from the wind.
-And in rainy or wet environments, a cheap cookie tray or fire pan, is not only more fire-safe, but can help keep your coals dry and burning.
+And in rainy or wet environments, a cheap aluminum tray, cookie sheet or fire pan, is not only more fire-safe, but can help keep your coals dry and burning.

 Ready to try Dutch oven cooking?
 Get the recipe for our Dutch Oven Chicken Enchilada Pie.